miklevin/MikeLev.in/_includes/cat_80-20-rule.md

 <ol>
+<li><a href="/blog/refining-the-mykoz-ai-vision-in-prep-for-soft-launch/">Refining the MyKoz.AI Vision in Prep for Soft Launch</a> (Sun Aug 27, 2023)
+<br/>I plan to soft-launch MyKoz.AI today, a platform to help you stay relevant in the tech world.
+Learn and use Linux, Python, vim & git (LPvg) to make the most of your skills.
+Automate browser tasks for SEO and turn Jupyter Notebooks into Linux services.
+Get ready to rely less on Windows and stay up-to-date with the latest technology.</li>
 <li><a href="/blog/jekyll-minimum-layout-default-html-stripped-down-for-github-pages/">Jekyll Minimum Layout Default HTML Stripped Down for Github Pages</a> (Thu Aug 10, 2023)
 <br/>Learn how to create a small static website with Jekyll and Github Pages.
 I'm taking a minimalist approach, stripping away the unnecessary JavaScript and CSS frameworks and coding up a styles.css file by hand.
 I'm also documenting the process, so you can follow along and launch your own site.</li>
 <li><a href="/blog/left-is-the-past-and-right-is-the-future-right-blog-arrows/">Left is The Past and Right is The Future, Right?
 (Blog Arrows)</a> (Fri May 05, 2023)